catherinedevlin/ipython-sql/doc/community/developer-guide.md

 ## Managing Connections

-In our codebase, we manage connections to databases with a `SQLAlchemy` and `DBAPIConnection` objects, this is required for the `%%sql magic` to work.
+In our codebase, we establish connections to databases with `SQLAlchemyConnection` and `DBAPIConnection` objects (they have the same interface).

+Furthermore, we have a `ConnectionManager` to manage all the connections.

 ### Working with connections

-`ConnectionManager` should be exclusively used to manage database connections on the user's behalf and to obtain the current connection.
-We can access the current connection using `current`.
+We can access the current connection using `ConnectionManager.current`.

 ```{code-cell} ipython3
 :tags: [remove-output]